rajatrokde/ticket-booking/readme.md

 Step 9: Explore manipulating.
 Final step , Login from the User’s login side.
 Just provide the Admin’s login detail, it will redirect you to Admin panel.

+--------------------------------------------------------------------*******************------------------------------

+Ticket Booking System
+This is a simple ticket booking system that allows users to book tickets for movies and events.
+The system is built using Node.js, Express, and MongoDB.
+Installation
+1. Clone the repository.
+2. Install the dependencies using npm install.
+3. Start the server using npm start.
+Usage
+1. Open the project in your web browser.
+2. Register for an account or log in if you already have one.
+3. Browse the available movies and events.
+4. Select the movie or event you want to book tickets for.
+5. Choose the number of tickets you want to book.
+6. Confirm your booking and make the payment.
+APIs
+This project uses the following APIs:
+•	/api/movies: Returns a list of all available movies.
+•	/api/movies/:id: Returns details of a specific movie.
+•	/api/events: Returns a list of all available events.
+•	/api/events/:id: Returns details of a specific event.
+•	/api/bookings: Allows users to book tickets for movies and events.
+Troubleshooting
+If you encounter any issues while installing or using this project, try the following:
+•	Check that all dependencies are installed correctly.
+•	Ensure that your internet connection is stable.
+•	Contact the project maintainer for further assistance.
+License
+This project is licensed under the MIT License.
+Contributing
+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Submit a pull request to the original repository.